Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 To further investigate the performance of different fine-tuning strategies in addressing the catastrophic knowledge forgetting problem, we evaluate performance across epochs during fine-tuning on the English emotional dataset.
 The results are shown in Figure~\ref{epoch}.
 To present various metrics within a single figure, we numerically normalize each metric $\bm{S}$ as:

-From the first and second columns, which depict the results of full fine-tuning and LoRA fine-tuning for the three models, we observe that as the number of adaptation epochs increases, SS and ERS gradually rise and then plateau, while WER steadily increases.
-This degradation occurs because the content knowledge in the target domain is much smaller than that in the pre-training domain, leading to knowledge forgetting.
-In contrast, the last column shows that our method achieves improved SS and ERS while stabilizing WER earlier.
-Notably, for VALLE-X, WER exhibits some fluctuations before ultimately achieving better results than the original model.
-These findings demonstrate that our method enables the model to adapt effectively to generate speech with target emotion and speaker while minimizing the decline in word accuracy.
-In other words, it significantly alleviates the problem of catastrophic forgetting.
+From the first and second columns, which depict the results of full fine-tuning and LoRA fine-tuning for the four models, we observe that as the number of adaptation epochs increases, SS and ERS gradually rise and then plateau, while WER steadily increases.
+This occurs because the content knowledge in the target domain is much smaller than that in the pre-training domain, leading to profound knowledge forgetting.
+In contrast, the last column shows that our method achieves improved SS and ERS while stabilizing WER significantly earlier.
+Notably, for both VALLE-X and Fun-CosyVoice3.0, the WER exhibits bounded fluctuations during the adaptation process before ultimately settling at better results than their original unfinetuned states.
+These findings demonstrate that our method enables the models to adapt effectively to generate speech with target emotion and speaker characteristics while actively minimizing the decline in word accuracy.
+In other words, it significantly alleviates the problem of catastrophic forgetting across various model architectures and parameter scales.